omertuc/imagebased/certgraph/README.md

-# Goal

 A tool to regenerate all certificates in a cluster (both in the etcd database and static-pod resources) before it starts.
 Works by scanning the existing certificates/keys, understanding how they relate, and replacing them in an identical structure, optionally with a different configurable certificate CN/SAN.

 # Why

-Part of the effort to allow users to install a cluster once in a lab, then copy its image for immediate deployment in many different sites.
+Part of the effort to allow users to install a SNO cluster once in a lab, then copy its disk image for immediate deployment in many different sites.

 # Currently

 Currently it operates against a manually ran etcd server (backed by an etcd store from a cluster's mounted qcow2 disk image), along with a manually copied `/etc/kubernetes` from that same disk.
 It's still very buggy / work-in-progress

 # Eventually

 Eventually it (or a similar tool) will run during startup to re-configure the lab-cluster's image before kubelet and other k8s components start

 ## Generate dumps from qcow2

-This script demonstates how you can create the dumps mentioned above from a freshly installed SNO disk qcow2 image
+This script demonstates how you can run the etcd server mentioned above and copy the `/etc/kubernetes` dir from the qcow2 disk image of a freshly installed SNO cluster

 ### Requirements